Devijio/Sample-program/README.md

 ## Project Overview

-IMS encompasses a variety of components organized into distinct categories, each serving a specific purpose.
+DIMS encompasses a variety of components organized into distinct categories, each serving a specific purpose.
 Here's a breakdown of the project's key components:

 ## Initial Setup